Sport for Mobility Impaired

 Medal winners for 2021 include:

-Many sports persons with disabilities are now earning a living from their sport with some South Africans in the past, such as Natalie du Toit and Oscar Pistorius competing as equals against able bodied athletes at various events including the Olympic Games and Commonwealth Games.
+Many sports persons with disabilities are now earning a living from their sport with some South Africans in the past, such as Natalie du Toit and Oscar Pistorius have competed as equals against able bodied athletes at various events including the Olympic Games and Commonwealth Games.

 International Paralympic Committee